 On appeal, Newark also asked the court to overturn the verdict on the basis that the Police Chief who made the decision to fire Mr. Montalvo testified that he did not even know about Mr. Montalvo’s affirmative action complaint.
 However, the court concluded that the jury was not required to believe the Police Chief’s testimony.
 It also explained that, even if the Chief did not know about Mr. Montalvo’s affirmative action complaint, his decision to fire Mr. Montalvo still could have been retaliatory since there was evidence he relied on a “tainted” retaliatory performance evaluation prepared by another employee who did know about his complaint.
 Accordingly, the court affirmed Mr. Montalvo’s $700,000 verdict.

 Rabner Allcorn Baumgart & Ben-Asher is experienced at representing employees who have experienced discrimination, retaliation, and other forms of wrongful discharge.
-Feel free to call us today to schedule an initial consultation with an employment law attorney at (973) 744-4000.
+Call us today to schedule an initial consultation with an employment law attorney.
+201 487-2700.